Lee Cagle's Blue Smoke Risin' on the Mountain -- Dulcimer News and Information, Memphis, Tennessee

 Jam Time Favorites / How to Jam – This class is for novice to intermediate players and presents songs that are favorites during jam sessions.
 This class can be presented as a repertoire-building class or it can be used as instruction for how to survive during a jam session.

-Old Time Music – Songs included in this workshop are Soldier's Joy, Rosin the Beau, Mississippi Sawyer, and Angelina Baker.
+Old Time Music – Novice to Intermediate -- Songs included in this workshop are Soldier's Joy, Rosin the Beau, Mississippi Sawyer, and Angelina Baker.
 These tunes are very popular at dulcimer jam sessions and provide the player with more experience in playing while also learning new tunes.
 All tunes are in the D-A-D tuning.
-Novice to Intermediate level.

 Using Chords on the Mountain Dulcimer – This class is for novice to intermediate players who want to add more depth to their playing through the use of chords.